DwayneCrous/Orion/README.md

 ## 🚀 Features

 - **Weather API**: Get current weather for any location.

+- **Bot Updates**: Announce new features and bot changes interactively, with preview and @here notification.
 - **News Headlines**: Get the top 3 latest news headlines for South Africa in the daily overview.
 - **Currency Converter**: Convert amounts between currencies.
 - **Moderation Tools**: Kick, ban, mute users, bulk delete messages, and filter bad words (now with per-word toggling and detailed feedback).